Loading...

 Selection Process

-XAT Exam Selection Process: Step-by-Step Admission Procedure
+XAT 2027 Selection Process: Step-by-Step Admission Procedure

-Round 1: Colleges shortlist candidates for the admission process based on either the XAT score alone or a composite score, which is calculated on the basis of the following:
+Colleges shortlist candidates for the admission process based on either the XAT score alone or a composite score, which is calculated on the basis of the following:

 • XAT Score: Only the VALR, DM, and QA & DI sections are considered for percentile calculation and shortlisting.
 The GK section is not used for shortlisting.